Skip over main navigation

 What is genetic haemochromatosis?

-Genetic haemochromatosis (GH) is a genetic disorder causing the body to absorb an excessive amount of iron from the diet.
+Genetic haemochromatosis (GH) is a genetic disorder that increases the risk of the body absorbing an excessive amount of iron from the diet.

-• Genetic Testing for Haemochromatosis
+• HFE (Type 1) Genetic Haemochromatosis

 • Employers' guide to haemochromatosis